 Therefore tea therapy, as an important component of TCM, is also advancing internationally.

-As a local herbalist based in Brisbane we utilise this ancient concept and provide tailor-made herbal tea and tonics to suit individual requirements.
+As a Herbal Tinkerer we utilise this ancient concept and provide tailor-made herbal tea and tonics to suit individual requirements.

 Each formula hand crafted for each individual using certified Organic ingredients which we select and source carefully from trusted suppliers in Australia. we only develop what the market lacks.

 You can simply order your personalised herbal blend by clicking on the shop and add the " Tailor-made Herbal Tea " to your shopping cart to check out.
 We will then contact you by email to obtain more details about your well-being states and life style to craft your personal herbal blend.

 Lin Qianliang & Chen Xiaoyi (2014 ).
 Tea Therapy: Natural Remedies Using Traditional Chinese Medicine New York, USA: Better Link Press.

 Okakura Kakuzo ( 1956).The Book of Tea , North Clarendon, USA:Charles E. Tuttle Company